Back

 An OFM agency is a marketing agency

 An OFM agency is fundamentally a specialized digital marketing agency.
-Before you can chat with fans, those fans need to exist.
+Before you can chat with fans, those fans have to exist.
 Acquisition is the fuel of the business.

 The model becomes a brand to build and promote.
 Its positioning, image, tone, and online presence all fall under marketing.
-And like any brand, you need a coherent strategy between the image you project and the experience you deliver.
+And like any brand, it needs a coherent strategy between the image projected and the experience delivered.

 Possible acquisition sources

-Instagram: the historic pillar.
+Instagram: the historical pillar.
 Instagram remains one of the main levers for fan acquisition.
-A well-optimized profile, reels that grab attention, stories that create closeness, and a strategy that redirects traffic to the bio link.
+A well-optimized profile, reels that grab attention, stories that create closeness, and a strategy that redirects people to the bio link.

-The challenge: Instagram is increasingly strict on suggestive content.
+The challenge: Instagram is becoming increasingly strict about suggestive content.
 You need to warm up accounts, maintain "sanity" (natural behavior), and be ready to deal with bans.

-TikTok: the high-potential, high-risk lever.
-TikTok offers virality that no other platform can match.
-Good content can blow up and bring in thousands of visitors in a few hours.
+TikTok: high-potential, high-risk leverage.
+TikTok offers a viral reach no other platform can match.
+Good content can explode and bring in thousands of visitors in a few hours.
 The video format creates a strong connection, and lives boost trust instantly.

 The challenge: TikTok is even more sensitive than Instagram.
-Bans are fast, young accounts are fragile.
-You need to stay on the app after posting (the algorithm detects it), do a gradual warm-up, and accept losing accounts regularly.
+Bans are fast, and young accounts are fragile.
+You have to stay on the app after posting, because the algorithm detects that, do a gradual warm-up, and accept that accounts will be lost regularly.

-X (Twitter): the more permissive territory.
+X (Twitter): the more permissive ground.
 X offers a more permissive environment for adult content.
-Restrictions are less severe, and the ban risk is low.
-Fans who come from X generally know what they are looking for.
+Restrictions are less strict, and the ban risk is low.
+Fans who come from X usually know what they are looking for.

-The challenge: fans coming from X are often "savvy" and already subscribed to other accounts.
+The challenge: fans coming from X are often already "in the know" and subscribed to other accounts.
 They know how the system works, negotiate more, and sometimes spend less easily.
 It is a good complement, but rarely the main source.

-Dating apps: the underestimated lever.
+Dating apps: the underrated lever.
 Tinder, Bumble, and other dating apps can be repurposed for acquisition.
 Fan quality is generally excellent because the relationship starts in a very personal way.

-The method: create profiles in multiple cities, start conversations, and redirect to the private account.
+The method: create profiles in several cities, start conversations, and redirect to the private account.
 Watch out for bans, which are frequent.

 Telegram: building a community.
 Telegram makes it possible to create groups or channels to nurture the most engaged fans.
 It is less a direct acquisition tool than a retention and upsell tool.